ISISComputingGroup/ibex_developers_manual/Datastreaming---File-writing.md

 The [filewriter](https://github.com/ess-dmsc/kafka-to-nexus) is responsible for taking the neutron and SE data out of Kafka and writing it to a nexus file.
 When the ICP ends a run it sends a config message to the filewriter, via kafka, to tell it to start writing to file.

-### Notes for trying to get the filewriter working on windows:
+### Notes for trying to get the filewriter working on windows server 2016:
 #### trying to run filewriter natively:
 - hdf5 conan library does not seem to build under windows, however it's falling over in the conan step
 - ess takes ownership of the library